LawnGnome/c-sdk/docs/integration_runner.md

 `-agent` : The agent flag allows users specify which PHP extension the integration runner will test

 `-cgi` : The cgi flag allows users to specify which `php-cgi` binary the integration runner will use when running "web" tests.

 `-collector` : The collector flag allows users to specify which New Relic collector service/URL to communicate/handshake with.

-`-insecure` : The insecure flag allows the integration runner to communicate with a collector server over `http` (vs. requiring an `https` connection)

-`-junit` : The junit flag is unused/depreciated

 `-loglevel` : The loglevel flag allows a user to specify a logging level for the PHP agent, normally set via the `newrelic.loglevel` PHP ini file.

 `-output-dir` : The output-dir flag allows a user to specify a custom folder for the PHP agent log file (`php_agent.log`) and the integration_runner/daemon log file (`integration-tests.log`).

+`-pattern` : A shell pattern describing the set of tests that should be run.
+The default value runs all the tests.
+Similarly, `./bin/integration_runner -pattern test_instance*.php` executes any test starting with `test_instance`.

 `-php` : The php flag allows a user to specify a custom PHP binary for the integration runner to use when running CLI tests

 `-port` : The port flag allows a user to specify which port the integration_runner/daemon will run under.
 This is analogous to the `newrelic.daemon.port` setting, normally set in the PHP ini file.

 `-retry` : The retry flag allows a user to specify how many times the integration runner will attempt to re-run each individual test.